yashptel/resume-optimizer/README.md

 The deploy script handles Artifact Registry, Docker build, push, and Cloud Run deployment.
 See `infra/deploy-cloudrun.sh` for details.

+### Dokploy

+Use `docker-compose-deploy.yml` with **Docker Compose** mode, not **Stack** mode.
+Dokploy Stack uses `docker stack deploy`, which ignores `build:` and requires prebuilt images from a registry.

+Recommended Dokploy setup:

+1. Set the compose type to `docker-compose`
+2. Set the compose path to `./docker-compose-deploy.yml`
+3. Add your runtime secrets in Dokploy's Environment tab
+4. Set `DATABASE_URL` to use the internal Postgres hostname:
+   `postgresql+asyncpg://postgres:postgres@postgres:5432/custom_resume_dev`
+5. Configure the public domain in Dokploy's **Domains** tab and target container port `8080`

+The Dokploy compose file intentionally keeps Postgres in the same deployment, waits for the database healthcheck before starting the app, and relies on Dokploy Domains UI for routing instead of manual Traefik labels in the repo.

 ### Environment

 All configuration is via environment variables.
 See `.env.example` for the full list.